 This course facilitates a range of learning experiences that provide opportunities for positive interaction with others in both collaborative and competitive contexts.
-Theory lessons are directly linked and applied to practical activities and much of the content is linked to the movement aspects of the Stage 6 PDHPE course.
-This provides students with an excellent foundation for the HSC Course in PDHPE.
+Theory lessons are directly linked and applied to practical activities and the content is linked to the movement aspects which provides students with an excellent foundation for the HSC Course in PDHPE.
 Students learn about the multi-faceted nature of relevant industries connected to the subject matter.
 They work towards performance goals and pursue further training for careers in fields related to recreation; physical activity; sports and health.
 The PASS course also incorporates useful skills in organisation, enterprise, leadership and communication, coaching and teaching.